Particular/docs.particular.net/monitoring/metrics/definitions.md

 Processing time is the time it takes for an endpoint to **successfully** process an incoming message.
 It includes:

-- Invoking all handlers and sagas for a single incoming message
+- The execution of all handlers and sagas for the incoming message
-- Invoking the incoming message processing pipeline, which includes steps like deserialization or user defined pipeline behaviors.
+- The execution of the incoming message processing pipeline, which includes deserialization and where applicable, user-defined pipeline behaviors or saga-loading time.

 Processing failures are not included in the processing time metric.